Favot/openai-translation-updater/readme.md

 ## Limitations

 1. Ensure that only one translation file is updated per commit for accuracy.
+(WIP to support multiple files)

 2. Make sure your OpenAI API key remains confidential.
 Never hard-code it directly in your scripts.